 Here you can find more information about Topas.

 In October 2016, Evotec announced that in line with its strategy to participate in promising corporate formations it will deepen its already existing relationship with Carrick.
 Evotec will invest up to $ 6 m towards Carrick's latest funding round.
-The total $ 95 m round was led by ARCH Venture Partners and Woodford Investment Management with participation from Cambridge Enterprise Seed Funds, Cambridge Innovation Capital, Google Ventures (GV), Lightstone Ventures, and Evotec AG.
+The total $ 95 m round was led by ARCH Venture Partners and Woodford Investment Management with participation from Cambridge Enterprise Seed Funds, Cambridge Innovation Capital, Google Ventures (GV), Lightstone Ventures, and Evotec.

 Carrick, headquartered in Dublin with R&D located in Oxford and Dublin has a clear vision for cancer patients: its mission is to target the molecular pathways that drive the most aggressive and resistant forms of cancer in order to have a major impact on the lives of patients.
 Instead of banking on a single compound or biological mechanism, Carrick is building an innovative portfolio of first-in-class treatments that target multiple mechanisms of the most aggressive forms of cancer, and which will be tailored to an individual patient's tumour.
 To support this mission Evotec will provide its full range of discovery and oncology services, through its discovery and pre-clinical platform.
 Carrick will progress multiple programmes through hit-to-lead and lead optimisation with the goal of delivering multiple development candidates.